SupportEndless/Thesis---Results/README.md

 # Thesis---Results
 This github contains all result files ordered in folders.
-They are stored as ZIP files.
-It is recommended to read the thesis first, as the naming scheme does not make sense without it.
+The folder names give what the results are.
+The folders also contain a brief readme with little information.